 \subsection{Decomposing polygons into triangles}

-After covering $X$ by a locally finite collection of small non-overlapping boundary-convex polygons, the final step is to cut these polygons into triangles.
+After covering $X$ by a locally finite collection of small non-overlapping boundary convex polygons, the final step is to cut these polygons into triangles.
 This is achieved by the following lemma.
-Compare also \cite[p.60]{AZ:67}. \begin{lemm} Let $P\subset X$ be a boundary-convex polygon.
-Then one can decompose~$P$ into non-overlapping boundary-convex triangles $T_1, \dots , T_n$ such that $\partial T_i \setminus \partial P$ consists of transit points for each~$i$. \end{lemm} \begin{proof} We prove this by induction on the number of vertices $k$ of $P$.
+Compare also \cite[p.60]{AZ:67}. \begin{lemm} Let $P\subset X$ be a boundary convex polygon.
+Then one can decompose~$P$ into non-overlapping boundary convex triangles $T_1, \dots , T_n$ such that $\partial T_i \setminus \partial P$ consists of transit points for each~$i$. \end{lemm} \begin{proof} We prove this by induction on the number of vertices $k$ of $P$.
 The base cases $k=2$ and $k=3$ are trivial.
 Now assume the claim holds for polygons with at most $k-1$ vertices, where $k\geq 4$.
-Let $P$ be a boundary-convex polygon with $k\geq 4$ vertices.
+Let $P$ be a boundary convex polygon with $k\geq 4$ vertices.
 Choose non-consecutive vertices $v$ and $w$ of $\partial P$.
 Since $P$ is convex and has piecewise geodesic boundary, we may apply~\Cref{lemm:sup2} with $X$ replaced by $P$.
 Thus we can find a geodesic~$\gamma$ from $v$ to $w$ within $P$ which does not have superfluous intersections with $\partial P$.
-By \Cref{lemm:part} the curve~$\gamma$ subdivides~$P$ into finitely many non-overlapping boundary-convex polygons $P_1,\dots,P_m$.
+By \Cref{lemm:part} the curve~$\gamma$ subdivides~$P$ into finitely many non-overlapping boundary convex polygons $P_1,\dots,P_m$.
 The boundary of each $P_i$ is composed of a subgeodesic $\gamma_i$ of $\gamma$ and a subarc $\eta_i$ of $\partial P$.
 Since $v$ and $w$ are nonconsecutive we can arrange that on the interior of $\eta_i$ there lie at most $k-3$ vertices of $\partial P$.
 Thus we may represent each $P_i$ as a polygon with at most $k-1$ vertices.
 Furthermore, note that $\partial P_i\setminus \partial P$ consists of transit points.
 Thus we can derive the claim by applying the inductive assumption to each of the polygons~$P_i$. \end{proof} \Cref{prop:abs}, \Cref{lemm:abc}, \Cref{prop:over} and \Cref{lemm:4} together complete the proof of \Cref{thm:maingen}, except for the non-degeneracy conclusion~\ref{item:non_degenerate}.